iservermate/JenkinsDemo/README.md

 # JenkinsDemo
-Report for Jenkins and GitHub testing.
+For Jenkins and GitHub testing.